A Debate at the Union Club, Public Domain

 analysis.

-The Whip is not allowed to produce new constructives.
+The Whip Speaker is not allowed to produce new constructives.
 However, it is possible to shed clarity

 over